How The Program Works

 Eligibility

-If you are in need of prescription assistance, please call the KPAP Hotline at 1-800-633-8100.
-We are open Monday through Friday from 8am to 4pm EST.
+If you need assistance with prescriptions, please call the KPAP Hotline at 1-800-633-8100.
+We are open Monday through Friday from 8 AM to 4 PM EST.

 How to become a KPAP Partner